-The stress response, also called the “fight-or-flight response,” is a process that helps keep you safe from threats and danger.
-When you perceive a threat, your body automatically responds to increase your chance of survival by engaging various bodily functions:
+The stress response, also called the “fight-or-flight response,” helps keep you safe from danger.
+When you perceive a threat, your body automatically responds by going through a rapid sequence of changes to increase your chance of survival.

-First, your body releases the stress hormones adrenaline (epinephrine and norepinephrine) and cortisol, which act as messengers that signal the rest of your body to prepare to respond to danger.
+- Your body releases the stress hormones adrenaline (epinephrine and norepinephrine) and cortisol, which act as messengers that signal the rest of your body to prepare for danger.

-Next, energy sources (technically: glucose, amino acids, fatty acids) rapidly mobilize from where they are stored (such as the liver) to critical muscles.
-This helps prime the body for action and keeps the brain alert for quick reactions.
+- Energy sources (glucose, amino acids, and fatty acids) rapidly mobilize from where they’re stored to critical muscles.
+This helps prime your body for action and keeps your brain alert for quick reactions.

-Then your heart rate, blood pressure, and breathing increase to speed the transport of nutrients and oxygen to various parts of your body such as muscles and brain (also helping protect your body as much as possible).
-At the same time, metabolic resources normally used for longer-term processes (such as growth, digestion, and reproduction) are diverted to the more immediate needs.
+- Your heart rate, blood pressure, and breathing increase to speed the transport of nutrients and oxygen to your muscles and brain (to help protect your body as much as possible).
+At the same time, energy normally used for longer-term processes—such as growth, digestion, and reproduction—is diverted to more immediate needs.

-Speed and strength increase as your muscles tense to provide your body with extra speed and strength, pupils dilate to sharpen your vision, and perspiration increases to prevent over-heating from your increased metabolic rate.
+- Your muscles tense to provide your body with extra speed and strength, your pupils dilate to sharpen your vision, and perspiration increases to prevent overheating from your increased metabolic rate.

-Your immune function also gets a short boost at the onset of your stress response in anticipation of possible injury and infection.
+- Your immune function also gets a short boost of energy in anticipation of possible injury and infection.

-There are various mind-body techniques you can learn and use to elicit your relaxation response and help put your mind and body at ease, including deep-breathing exercises, guided imagery, meditation, progressive muscle relaxation, yoga, taijiquan, and qigong.
-The effects of using such techniques to ignite your relaxation response become stronger with practice: Just two 10- to 20-minute sessions a day can help prevent or reverse the negative physical effects of chronic mental stress.
-It has been proven that long-term practice of mind-body methods that engage the relaxation response reduce mental distress and levels of stress hormones in your body.
+There are various mind-body techniques you can use to help put your mind and body at ease, including deep-breathing exercises, guided imagery, meditation, progressive muscle relaxation, yoga, and qigong.
+The effects of using such techniques to ignite your relaxation response get stronger with practice: Just two 10- to 20-minute sessions a day can help prevent or reverse the negative physical effects of chronic mental stress.
+Long-term practice of mind-body methods that engage the relaxation response have been proven to reduce mental distress and levels of stress hormones in your body.

-In short, your environment and your own behavior can positively influence your relaxation response—all the way down to the gene level—and protect you against the effects of stress.
-And you can learn to enable your body’s relaxation response, an important and powerful counter- to stress, adding its many positive mental and physical effects to your Total Force Fitness arsenal.
+Your environment and your own behavior can positively influence your relaxation response—all the way down to the gene level—and protect you against the effects of stress.
+You can learn to turn on your body’s relaxation response, an important and powerful opponent to stress, adding its many positive mental and physical effects to your Total Force Fitness arsenal.